sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

                  |            Posture Manager          |
                  \~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~/
 ~~~~~~~~~~
-{: #fig-ecp-alternate-2 title="Alternate ECP Collection Architecture"}
+{: #fig-ecp-alternate-2 title="Another Alternate ECP Collection Architecture"}

-There is yet another alternative (see {{fig-ecp-alternate-3}}) that could be worth exploring.
+There is yet another alternative (see {{fig-ecp-alternate-3}} below) that could be worth exploring.
 What if the connection between an ECP posture collection group (Posture Collection and Posture Collection Engine together) and the Posture Manager were not done over PA/TNC but instead via XMPP?
 In such a scenario, the software running on the Endpoint would essentially be an posture collector that is an XMPP entity participating in the SACM-extended XMPP-grid.

 ~~~~~~~~~~
                                                              Endpoint